-Sempra Energy's California utilities (SDG&E and (SoCalGas) accounted for 71% of Sempra Energy's 2013 revenues.
+) accounted for 73% of Sempra Energy's 2015 revenues.
 Other units include Sempra International (Sempra South American Utilities and Sempra Mexico) and Sempra U.S. Gas & Power (Sempra Renewables and Sempra Natural Gas).
 The company also develops regasification facilities through Sempra LNG.

 Sales and Marketing

+Sempra Energy distributes electricity via distribution lines, transmission lines, overhead and underground lines.
 In the US Sempra Energy distributes natural gas and electricity to primarily residential customers through its SoCalGas and SDG&E utilities.

-The company is responding to a California state mandate (and accompanying financial incentives) to increase the amount of energy generated by utilities from non-fossil fuel sources.
+The company is also responding to a California state mandate (and accompanying financial incentives) to increase the amount of energy generated by utilities from non-fossil fuel sources.

-Development (ConEdison Development) agreed codevelop five solar projects in Nevada and California.
+Development (ConEdison Development) agreed to codevelop five solar projects in Nevada and California.
 The projects include Sempra U.S. Gas & Power's 250-MW Copper Mountain Solar 3 project near Las Vegas, and Consolidated Edison Development's CED California Holdings, LLC portfolio: the 50-MW Alpaugh 50, 20-MW Alpaugh North and 20-MW White River 1 facilities in Tulare County, and the 20-MW Corcoran 1 facility in Kings County.
 The renewable power from all of the projects has been sold under long-term contracts.

 Mergers and Acquisitions